Updated July 27, 2017

 A guest post submission is much more likely to be accepted if the blog owner feels it will truly benefit their readers.

-Before submitting a guest post, hang out a while so you get a really good feel for the style of writing, topics covered and response of readers.
+Before submitting a guest post, read the blog so you get a really good feel for the style of writing, topics covered and response of readers.

 Remember, this blog represents someone’s hard work and they have their own reputation to maintain.
 The last thing they want is to publish a post that doesn’t live up to the quality their readers are used to.